kFxDaKing/FiveM-KillDeathCounter/README.md

-YOU NEED TO ADD THIS RESSOURCE !
+YOU NEED TO ADD THIS  DOWNLOAD THIS RESSOURCE !

 https://github.com/DevTestingPizza/DamageEvents/releases/tag/v1.0.0